Amedzofe (history)

 In Ewe oral history, Amedzofe ([amedzoɸɛ]), literally 'origin/home of humanity', is one of the names for Ketu.
 Ketu, in present-day Benin, was a central place in the history of the Gbe peoples.
-The Gbe peoples originally were part of the Yoruba Oyo people of Nigeria, but they were pressed westward by a series of wars between the 10th and the 13th century.
+The Gbe peoples originally were closer to the Yoruba Oyo people of Nigeria, but they were pressed westward by a series of wars between the 10th and the 13th century.
 In Ketu, the ancestors of the Gbe-speaking peoples separated themselves from other refugees and began to establish their own identity.